MohdAfiq98/Web-Scraping-Online/README.md

 ### Data Cleaning
-The data extracted after the data mining process is not standardize to its format.
+The data extracted is not standardize to its format.
 In this section, all data are cleaned to meet appropriate format and standardized.
 The data cleaning process was inititate using python again in the jupyter notebook platform.
 The csv filed named 'property_listed_data.csv' that obtained previously again imported to jupyter notebook to proceed with the data cleaning process.
-As result, we want the data structure from,
+As result, data structure from,

 ![image](https://github.com/MohdAfiq98/Web-Scraping-Online/assets/119799325/1deae811-84f2-43bc-91a6-724d0032e54f)